CONSTITUTION OF CENTRAL AND EASTERN EUROPEAN CHAMBER OF COMMERCE (SINGAPORE)

 13.6 The Executive Director shall represent CEEC in all business transactions and statutory affairs with full power of representation and to conduct payment for all obligations arising thereof.

 13.7 The Executive Director will be entitled to sign all cheques and payment orders alone for a maximum amount of one thousand (SGD1,000) Singapore Dollars or the equivalent in foreign currencies at the payment day.
 Any amount orders above the stated will need to be signed off by the authorised cheque signatories in accordance with Article 12.8.

 14 AUDIT AND FINANCIAL YEAR

-14.1 A firm of Public Accountants and Chartered Accountants shall be appointed as Auditors at each AGM for a term of one year and shall be eligible for reappointment.
+14.1 Subject to 14.4, a firm of Public Accountants and Chartered Accountants shall be appointed as Auditors at each AGM for a term of one year and shall be eligible for reappointment.

 a) Will be required to audit each year’s accounts and present a report upon them to the AGM.